sameesin/cisco-csftd-on-aws/content/100_Conclusion/index.md

 1. Deploy and configure Cisco FTDv and FMCv in your AWS environment
 2. Deploy and configure an AWS network load balancer to distribute traffic to FTDv
 3. Deploy test EC2 instances to test traffic
-4. Test traffic between client instances and Cisco FTDv firewalls behind an AWS Network Load Balancer
+4. Test traffic to the test machines through Cisco FTDv firewalls behind an AWS Network Load Balancer